zakarlyya/weather-traffic-incidents/README.md

 # Final Project: Traffic, Weather, and Incident Data
-## Team members
-**Zakariyya Al-Quran, Rithik Reddy, & Mohamed Sufiyaan**
+## Zakariyya Al-Quran, Rithik Reddy, & Mohamed Sufiyaan
 #

+**Project Description**
-We analyzed and visualized incidents in the Greater Nashville Area using AWS Athena to merge the data stored on S3
+We analyzed and visualized incidents in the Greater Nashville Area using AWS Athena to merge the data stored on S3.

+**Contents**
+This repository contains all the source code used to query the data and generate visuals.

+**Data**
+The data sets used in this project as described below:
+ - Traffic
+ - Incident
+ - Weather
+ - Roads

+**Presentation**
+A link to the video presentation can be found (here)[google.com]